MISA Zambia launches Online Media Freedom report, holds training for bloggers

 Meanwhile, bloggers and online media practitioners from various backgrounds underwent training in content development and media ethics as a follow up to the launch of the report.
 The training empowered the journalists with tools and applications for blogging through a practical hands-on session presided over by a group of seasoned online media journalists-cum-consultants.

-One of the participants, Kanekwa Kachinga, described the training as a step forward for online journalists both practicing and aspiring.
-She further urged MISA to embark on more of such trainings to include more journalists.
+One of the participants, Kanekwa Kachinga, described the training as a step forward for online journalists both practising and aspiring.
+She further urged MISA Zambia to embark on more of such trainings to include more journalists.